create¶

 See Output Attributes for details.

-Creating a custom rule¶
+Creating a repository environment

 Note

-For an Azure Government rule, set --provider
+For an Azure Government rule, set --provider to azure.

 To create a custom rule for your organization, use the fugue create rule command.
 The required flags are: